exsilium/ogy/README.md

 ### Disclaimer

-- I am not personally part of any ROM hacking scene nor do I have any linkings to an active group who create hacks - in fact, I know very little about the subject.
-A lot of information is out there, but it is hacking group internal, scattered around forum threads or otherwise hard to find.
-In no way should the information here be considered authoritative.
-I am sure there are mistakes, if you find any, please let me know so I can fix them.
+- I am not affiliated with any ROM hacking community, nor do I have any connections with active groups that create hacks.
+My knowledge of the subject is limited.
+While there is a lot of information available, much of it is internal to hacking groups, scattered across forum threads, or otherwise difficult to access.
+The information provided here should not be considered authoritative.
+Mistakes are possible, and if you find any, please notify me so I can correct them.

-- The goal of this project is driven from personal desire to customize some of the card descriptions in the game.
+- This project is motivated purely by a personal desire to customize some of the card descriptions in the game.

-- There are no commercial incentives involved.
-The information and data provided here are for educational purpsoes.
+- There are no commercial incentives behind this project.
+The information and data provided are solely for educational purposes.

 ### License